 • Federal Trade Commission, Consumer Response Center, 600 Pennsylvania Avenue NW, Washington, DC 20580, 1-877-IDTHEFT (438-4338), www.ftc.gov/idtheft

-If your health insurance or medical information was involved, it is also advisable to review the billing statements you receive from your health insurer or healthcare provider.
-If you see charges for services you did not receive, please contact the insurer or provider immediately.
+We recommend that you review the statements you receive from your health care providers.
+If you see charges for services you did not receive, please contact the provider immediately.